 Changing the discs and brake pads of a vehicle is a common task in workshops.

-The main braking system or service brake is the unit in charge of reducing or canceling the speed of the vehicle.
+The main braking system or service brake, is the unit in charge of reducing or canceling the speed of the vehicle.
 The foundation of this system is friction braking: a fixed part presses against a mobile part attached to the wheels and, thanks to this friction, the vehicle is braked.
 The goal of any brake system, whatever the load or speed conditions, is that braking is precise, safe, fast and effective.
 There are two variants of braking systems: the drum brake and the disc brake, and this article focuses on replacing the wear elements of the latter.

 Disc brake systems

-This system is based on a disc located on the turning axis, attached to the turning movement of the wheels, and two pads fixed to the vehicle structure by means of a clamp (also called caliper or caliper).
+This system is based on a disc located on the turning axis, attached to the turning movement of the wheels, and two pads fixed to the vehicle structure by means of a clamp (also called a caliper).
 As soon as the brake pedal is actuated, brake fluid is propelled into the braking system and a hydraulic piston is actuated, pushing the pads against both sides of the disc.

 Process to change brake discs and pads